silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 ### Other rendering behaviours

-The previous sections focused focused on particular rendering behaviours because they are likely to be highly important for many implementations, because they involve important issues that apply in a number of situations, or in the last two cases, because they are specialised behaviours that may be unfamiliar.
+The previous sections focused focused on particular rendering behaviours because they are likely to be highly important for many implementations, because they involve important issues that apply in a number of situations, or in the last two cases, because they are specialized behaviours that may be unfamiliar.
 There are a number of other rendering behaviours that are relevant to other situations, but which are not being described in any detail here.
 Some of these do not involve normative behaviours defined by the Standard.
 For example, there are different preferences for the shapes of Han ideographs in different locales.
 This is an important issue for certain implementations, but it is not a normative behaviour that is specified by Unicode.
 Also, some of these other rendering behaviours would be of less importance to many implementations.
 For example, the details for rendering Khmer script that differ from the common patterns described for Indic scripts in general are fairly particular to that script.

 Even for the groups of scripts that pertain to the rendering behaviours described above, only a summary has been given.
 Thus, for any script, the reader is advised to read the appropriate section within [Chapters 7–20][uni-core-spec] of TUS to learn about the complete details that relate to that particular script.

-## <a id='canonical'></a>Canonical Ordering
+## Canonical Ordering

 When multiple combining marks occur with a single base, those combining marks may or may not interact typographically.
 If they don’t, then the order in which they occur in the file doesn’t correspond to any change in appearance, and therefore doesn’t correspond to any meaningful difference.
 This results in another way in which a given text element can have different encoded representations in Unicode.